 How do you conduct a crypto day trade?

-Day trading refers to buying cryptocurrency assets and then selling them within a 1-day window.
+Day trading refers to buying Bitcoin and other cryptocurrency assets and then selling them within a 1-day window.
 Day traders typically base decisions on technical analysis and sophisticated charting systems.

 Can I day trade cryptocurrency?